How Claude's new agent mode might change how we work with AI forever

 Writing that improves over time: Rather than starting each document from scratch, Claude could learn your writing style, remember your brand voice, and even suggest improvements based on patterns it notices in your work.

-Email and communication management: This is where I think agents will shine first.
+Email and communication management: This is where agents will shine first.
 Claude could handle routine emails, schedule meetings based on your preferences, and keep track of follow-ups without you having to think about it.

-Here's what gets me fired up about this: we're moving from AI as a tool to AI as a team member.
+Here's what gets people fired up about this: we're moving from AI as a tool to AI as a team member.
 That's not just a cool tech demo – it's a fundamental shift in how work gets done.

 Agent mode could eliminate most of that friction.
 Instead of managing a bunch of different AI tools, you'd have one AI colleague who understands your work and can help across everything you do.